*This post may contain affiliate links, and I may receive a small commission for the sale. This has no effects on my opinion or on the price for you

 It’s truly so easy a baby could do it.

-Strawberry pickin’ is one of my favorite summer activities, and we had such a blast taking Owen for the first time a few weeks ago when my parents drove up for a visit.
+Strawberry pickin’ is one of my favorite summer activities, and we had such a blast taking our son for the first time.

 Being able to witness the world through your child’s eyes is probably one of the best parts of being a parent, and every mundane task or normal activity of your everyday life becomes a whole new adventure for you and your little one.
 It’s almost as if you get to relive your childhood all over again.